 Computers are prone to slowing down for a variety of reasons.
 In some cases, this is simply the result of old age or misuse.
 Other times, however, these reasons are fairly easy to identify and remedy.
 Although Apple computers hold a number of unique advantages over their Windows-based counterparts, they are not invulnerable to slowdown.

 Over time, there’s a good chance your Mac’s performance will gradually slow down, especially if the proper precautions aren’t taken.
+It’s best to Trade in your Apple Product timely and upgrade to a new model.
 Mac users looking to keep their computers running as smoothly as the day they got them will be well-served by the following pointers.

 Update MacOS As Needed